Cookies

 • This won't have much impact some variables (sunshine/cloud cover)

-• October in the UK is normally cloudy and have less sunshine
+• October in the UK is normally cloudy and has less sunshine

 • Don't worry about remembering the exact dates of this but it is something to be aware of